Integrals along bimonoid homomorphisms: Introduction

-We note that even if $A,B$ are not bicommutative or it is not obvious whether $\mathcal{C}$ satisfies (Assumption 0,1,2), we have analogous results under some assumptions on the homomorphism $\xi$.
-We give such refinement of the main result in subsection \ref{202002271710}.
+Note that even if $A,B$ are not bicommutative or it is not obvious whether $\mathcal{C}$ satisfies (Assumption 0,1,2), we have more general results under some assumptions on the homomorphism $\xi$.
+The integral is constructed concretely.
+We prove such a generalization in Corollary \ref{202002211035} which implies our main theorem.